What Are Parts Of The Cell Theory

 1. All Living Organisms Are Composed of One or More Cells:

 This first tenet emphasizes the fundamental nature of cells as the building blocks of life.
 Whether an organism is a single-celled bacterium or a complex multicellular animal, its body is composed of cells.
-In single-celled organisms, the entire organism consists of just one cell performing all life functions.
+On the flip side, in single-celled organisms, the entire organism consists of just one cell performing all life functions.
 In multicellular organisms, cells are organized into tissues, organs, and organ systems to carry out specific functions collectively.
 This principle highlights the commonality of cellular organization across all forms of life, emphasizing the unifying role of the cell.

 This principle dispelled earlier beliefs about spontaneous generation, which proposed that living organisms could arise spontaneously from non-living matter.
 The observation that all living organisms, no matter how simple or complex, are made of cells provided a solid foundation for understanding the continuity of life and the interconnectedness of all living things.